What makes bread plant based?

 The 2020-2025 DGA’s still recommends at least half of total grain intake to come from whole grains.

-And, here’s some more good news: some research suggests that fermentation decreases the presence of phytate (8).
-Other research suggests that sprouting may improve nutrient absorption (9)So if you are still concerned about phytates, consider adding fermented (such as whole grain sourdough) or sprouted breads to the mix.
+Some research suggests that fermentation decreases the presence of phytate (8).
+Other research suggests that sprouting may improve nutrient absorption (9).

 Plant Based Bread Recipes